 All instructions must be handed to the user for safekeeping.
 Show the customer how to light and control the fire.
 After commissioning the appliance, the customer should be instructed on the safe use of the appliance and the need for regular servicing.
 Frequency of service depends on usage, but MUST be carried out at least once annually.
-Advise that cleaning of the fire may be achieved when the fire is cold.
-Please refer to section 9.0 of the user instruction manual.
+Advise that cleaning of the fire may be achieved when the fire is cold using a damp cloth and mild detergent on most surfaces.